 2 Trim the carrots and, if small, leave whole – cut any large ones in half.
 Toss in 2 tbsp of the olive oil and season well.

-Back to basics: preparing the carrots for 3 Roast on a baking tray in the preheated oven for about the same time as the beetroot, checking now and again and shaking the tray, removing from the oven when the carrots are just cooked.
+3 Roast on a baking tray in the preheated oven for about the same time as the beetroot, checking now and again and shaking the tray, removing from the oven when the carrots are just cooked.

 4 Peel the skin from the beetroot.
 If it's a new‑season beetroot, this should come off quite easily.
 Cut the beetroot into wedges.
 Season well and set to one side.